vikasd02/vikas/README.md

 13. This is your final task.
 Alamo Records would like to change the artist index page from a table to a grid of artist profile image links.
 There are no artist profile images available, however, we can use the https://randomuser.me/ service to request fake user data including profile images.
 Your solution should meet the following requirements:
   1. The artist index page should display a responsive grid of artist profile images.
   2. The profile images should link to the artist show page.
-  3. Initially, the profile images will not exist and a placeholder image should be shown.
+  3. Initially, the profile images will not exist and a placeholder image should be shown on the artist index page.
   4. Once a user navigates to the artist show page, and if there is no profile image, an api request should be made to https://randomuser.me to request data for a user.
 Using the data returned, save the image url to a field on the artist model.
 Subsequent requests to the same artist should not generate an api call.
 Write tests for this requirement.